kuoruan/Chromium-Android/app/src/main/java/org/chromium/chrome/browser/suggestions/README.md

 - **Allow for radical UI changes.** The core architecture of the package should be structured to allow for flexibility and experimentation in the UI.
-This means it generally shouldn't be tied to any particular UI surface, and specifically that it is flexible enough to accomodate both the NTP and Chrome Home.
+This means it generally shouldn't be tied to any particular UI surface, and specifically that it is flexible enough to accomodate both the current NTP and its evolutions.

 ## Principles